July/August 2023 Church & State Magazine - July/August 2023

 The Belya case focuses on Father Alexander Belya, an Orthodox Christian priest who was publicly defamed by his colleagues.

 Belya had been part of the Russian Orthodox Church Outside of Russia (ROCOR).
 He applied for a bishop’s position within the church, and he was recognized by church leadership as having been appointed to that position.
 But some members of the church, including several ROCOR clergy, wrote a letter to Moscow falsely accusing Belya of forging documents and fabricating his election as bishop.
-They spread these false claims publicly on social media and other in the press.
+They spread these false claims publicly on social media and others in the press.

 Belya left the church and filed a defamation lawsuit against various ROCOR members.
 In response to the lawsuit, the defendants moved to dismiss the case, arguing that church autonomy means the government cannot investigate the matter.